Canonical graph decompositions via local separations: Proof of and the main results

-We claim that we may assume without loss of generality that \textsuperscript{\ref{ASSUMPTION}} is satisfied.
+\begin{proof} By assumption we have $(k-1)r<\mindist_r(G)$.
+Further, we claim that we may assume without loss of generality that \textsuperscript{\ref{ASSUMPTION}} is satisfied; that is, $r \ge 2$ or $k = 1$.
 To see this, suppose that $r\le 1$.
 Then all tight $r$-local separators of $G$ have size $1$ by \cref{lem:Tight2LocalSepAreSize1}, and also all tight separators of $G_r$ have size~$1$, as in this case $G_r$ is the universal cover of $G$ which is a tree.
 Thus, all $r$-local bottlenecks in $G$ and all bottlenecks in $G_r$ have order~$1$, and we may assume without loss of generality that $k=1$.
-Hence, \textsuperscript{\ref{ASSUMPTION}} is satisfied in any case.